There could be an impact on your NHS Pension during a break in service, depending on the scheme you’re a member of and how long the break lasts.

 If your service break is more than five years, you won’t be able to re-join your existing NHS Pension scheme.
 Instead, when you return, you’ll automatically join the 2015 Scheme.
 You will be offered a one-off opportunity to transfer your deferred benefits to the 2015 Scheme.
 If you decide not to transfer your previous pension any historic benefits you had in either the 1995 or 2008 Section will continue to increase by CPI.

-What happens to your NHS Pension when retiring during a break in service
+How retiring during a break in service impacts your NHS Pension

-If you decide to retire from the NHS Pension Scheme when on a break in service, your NHS Pension will be based on your pensionable earnings at the time you left the scheme and will then increase with CPI.
+If you decide to retire from the NHS Pension Scheme during a break in service, your NHS Pension will be based on your pensionable earnings at the time you left the scheme and will then increase with CPI.
 You will not have a final salary linking.

-Do I need to take financial advice regarding my pension when leaving or taking a break in service from the NHS?
+Do I need to take financial advice regarding my NHS Pension when taking a break in service or leaving?

 If you are considering taking a career break, it is important to fully understand the implications this may have on your NHS pension.